Do I need to take a medication?

 Taking an osteoporosis medication is the best method to help strengthen your bones.

 If you choose not to take conventional medications due to your personal health beliefs, there are some practical steps you can take to help your bones.
-You may also be considering complimentary therapies.
+You may also be considering complementary therapies.

 If you are concerned about potential side effects and are unsure whether you want to take a medication, we encourage you take time considering which approach is best for you.
 Our specialist nurses are here for you.
 They can talk through all the risks and benefits of taking both a medication and non-medication approach.